Make Your Sunrise Reservation

 Since February 1, 2017, visitors in personal or rental vehicles coming up to view sunrise at Haleakalā National Park have been required to make sunrise viewing reservations in advance at recreation.gov.

 Haleakalā NP Sunrise Reservation System FAQs

 Why is the park doing this?
-To ensure visitor and employee safety, protect natural and cultural resources, and provide a quality visitor experience at the Summit during sunrise hours at the Summit (3am to 7am).
+To ensure visitor and employee safety, protect natural and cultural resources, and provide a quality visitor experience at the summit during sunrise hours (3:00 AM to 7:00 AM).

 Can I pick where I want to park or will I be directed to a particular parking lot?
 You will be directed by park staff to one of four open parking lots.
 All have great views of sunrise over the crater.

 Why can’t we pay the entrance fee online when we buy our parking reservation?
 The recreation.gov website cannot currently accommodate purchases of both entrance fees and sunrise reservations at this time.
 If this changes, we may be able to accommodate online entrance pass purchases at a later time.

 What if it is too cloudy to see the sunrise?
 Can I get a refund or exchange my parking reservation for a different day?
 No, your sunrise reservation is good for one day only.
 Weather is constantly changing at the summit of Haleakalā and we can’t predict whether a sunrise is going to be clear or cloudy.

 Why 3:00 AM to 7:00 AM?
 This is when many of our visitors enter the summit district to view sunrise and is our busiest time of day there.